gocode1702/headless-gatsby-multilang/README.md

 ## 9. SEO

-Unlikely many other Gatsby multilingual starters, this one provides real meta tags injection via Context API, useStaticQuery and React Helmet for any language.

-This is possible because, on first rendering, the initial current language state value is directly set by `useState` hook after an URL structure evaluation without a fixed default value.

-This means that when Google or the Open Graph protocol will fetch your `<head />`, they will retrieve the correct meta tags' content.
-In other starters I saw, the initial language state is always equal to the default language, then it gets "corrected" by useEffect after the first render causing SEO to fail.

-Moreover, when you access any page via direct link, the content gets initially rendered in the correct language and you will never see any language-update related flickering.

-I personally suggest to always check if tags are actually injected (even for non-multilingual starters) by checking the URLs at [metatags.io](https://metatags.io/).

 ### 9.1 Configuring Global SEO

 Access the **Website Settings** content model and set the Global SEO fields.